hubbl-ai/glasseye/glasseye/docs/markdown.md

 # Writing Markdown

-Glasseye uses [pandoc](https://pandoc.org/) internally to turn Markdown into HTML, which it then processes to do its magic.
-This means that anything that is valid in Pandoc as an HTML generator is valid in glasseye.
+Doodl uses [pandoc](https://pandoc.org/) internally to turn Markdown into HTML, which it then processes to do its magic.
+This means that anything that is valid in Pandoc as an HTML generator is valid in doodl.

-Glasseye adds two kinds of special tags to Markdown/HTML.
+Doodl adds two kinds of special tags to Markdown/HTML.
 First there's the `<sidenote>` tag.
 Anything enclosed in these tags will generate a numbered side note in the wide margin as close as possible to the note number in the main text.
 Here's an example of one: